 Do freshwater snails live in Canada?

 There exist about 326 known species of freshwater snails and slugs, and terrestrial in Canada.
 Most of these species are secure.
 Freshwater snails are found in almost all types of aquatic habitats in Canada, from the Everglades of Florida to the Canadian Arctic.
-(SourceOpens in a new tab.)
+(Source)

 They are mostly found in the Great Lakes region.
 Regions with extreme temperatures and northern latitudes have very few species of freshwater snails.